Jambo-sudo/Jenkins-use-AWS/README.md

 ## Run project in slave node
 In jenkins, New Item -> (give a name) Freestyle.
 Then you will enter the configuration page, configure as follows:
 1. Restrict where this project can be run, use the label of your jenkins slave node.
 2. Source Code Management -> Git.
-Give the Repository URL and credentials, you can [fork our project](https://github.com/Jambo-sudo/Historical-document-layout-analysis) or use your own project.
+Give the Repository URL and credentials, you can [copy our project](https://github.com/Jambo-sudo/Historical-document-layout-analysis) or use your own project.
 3. Branches to build.
 Use 'main' or just leave it empty because we only have one branch.
 4. Build Triggers -> GitHub hook trigger for GITScm polling.
 5. Build -> Execute shells.
 Use the follow shell script: